On this page

 My preferred path is to use a paid site first to gather context — location history, address connections, likely county — then confirm the details through the court or county source once I know where to look.
 That tends to be much faster than bouncing from one public website to the next with only a name and a rough location.

 I always start by gathering the full name, current or former city, approximate age, and any known relatives.
 Even one extra detail can do a lot to separate the right person from several people who share the same name.
+For common names, a relative's name is often the single fastest filter — it is far more specific than any location or age filter alone.

-2. Decide whether you know the likely county
+Start local if you know the county

 If you already know the county, start there.
 Local court and sheriff sources give the clearest path when you know where an arrest or filing may have happened.
 I find that going straight to the county level — when you can — cuts through a lot of noise quickly.
+Our court record search guide covers how to find the right county portal by state.

-This step matters more than most people expect.
+If you are not sure where to begin, a people-search site is worth using first.
+It often brings together address history, age ranges, and related names that point you toward the right county or state before you commit to a specific local source.
 In one research case, I hit a wall with free county sites that only returned recent local filings.
 When I switched to a nationwide aggregator, it surfaced older convictions from another state that never appeared in any of my local searches.
-I wouldn't have known which states to check without it — the jurisdiction gap was completely invisible until the broader search revealed it.
+The jurisdiction gap was completely invisible until the broader search revealed it.

-4. Confirm the match carefully
+Confirm the match carefully

 I never rely on a name by itself.
 I compare age, city, relatives, and timing before treating a result as confirmed.
 The more common the name, the more important this step is — and the more likely it is that slowing down here saves time later.

-5. Review the case source when available
+Review the case source once the county is established

 Once I have a county or a case number, I look for the court or sheriff source connected to that location.
 That is usually where you find the best detail on filing dates, charges, and case status — more than any aggregator will show.
+Criminal & traffic records often combine information from arrests and court filings, which is why I sometimes begin with an arrest record search or a court record search when I am trying to narrow the right record.

 The most common reason searches fail